English Literature (with Foundation Year)

 - Tariff points: 64

-- Relevant subjects: English, Arts, Humanities, Social Sciences.
+- Relevant subjects: English, Arts, Humanities and Social Sciences.

 - EDEXCEL (BTEC) Diploma: No specific subjects required.